Home

 Can I file for a Summary Dissolution due to our long separation?

 Brette's Answer: You need to read the rules set out by your state for the type of divorce you qualify for.
-If you file the wrong papers, the court will reject them and you can re-file the correct ones, however you'll have paid fees for both sets, so it's best to try to get it right.
+If you file the wrong papers, the court will reject them and you can re-file the correct ones, however you'll have paid fees for both sets of papers, so it's best to try to get it right.

-Brette's Answer: You file in the state you currently reside in.
-Be aware though that most states have a residency requirement that requires either that you live there for several months, or that the reason for the divorce arose in the state. »Return to top
+Brette Answers: You file in the state you currently reside in.
+Be aware though that most states have a residency requirement that requires either that you live there for several months, or that the reason for the divorce arose in the state.

-Where do I file for divorce if my husband lives in a different state?
+Where do I file for divorce if my husband lives in another state?

 Sandra's Question: If you live in a different state than your spouse, can you divorce in the state you live or do you have to be in the same state as your spouse?
 Also, if he files in New York and I would like to use an attorney from Georgia is this okay?